- Filed Under...

 What if this year, you gave the gift of a happier you?

 Instead of coming home drained at the end of the day, you had the energy to wrestle with your kids on the floor and help your spouse with dinner.
 What if you gave your friends the gift of less griping?
 How would your days change if you stopped getting the Sunday night blues?

 That’s why I designed the No Regrets Career Academy.
 It’s packed with thoughtful exercises that will lead you step-by-step to figuring out what you want to do with your life.
 You’ll learn how to define success for yourself, how to discover multiple careers that you’d be excited to wake up to, and how to find the courage to make the leap.

 This course will help you discover what you want to do with your life.
 If you ask me, it’s a lot better than a box of chocolates.

 There are a lot of ways to find your ideal career.
 I’ve talked about some of those techniques on this blog.
-I personally like a course like Barrie’s because it provides structure and accountability, which is what sinks a lot of people.
+If you’ve been struggling to do this career thing all on your own and aren’t making much progress, you’d probably benefit from a course that provides structure and accountability, which is what sinks a lot of people.
 It’s just too easy, when the going gets tough, to give up.